yooli23/GPT3FineTuning/README.md

 ```

 Replace `"your-fine-tuned-model"` with the ID of your fine-tuned model.

+In our case, you can run `test-gpt3-model.py` to test the fine-tuned model.

 That's it!
 You have successfully fine-tuned the GPT-3.5 model using OpenAI APIs with your specific data.
 You can now use your fine-tuned model to generate more accurate and relevant complet